AdaCore/training_material/courses/fundamentals_of_ada/adv_090_overloading_equality.rst

       type Array1_T is array (1 ..
 3) of Integer;
       type Array2_T is array (1 ..
 3) of Integer;

-      X, Y     : Integer  := 123;
       X_A, Y_A : Array1_T := (others => 123);
       X_B, Y_B : Array2_T := (others => 123);

-      -- When comparing integers directly, this function forces those comparisons -- to be false
-      function "=" (L, R : Integer) return Boolean is begin
+      -- When comparing integers, this forces False result function "=" (L, R : Integer) return Boolean is begin
          return False;
       end "=";
-      -- We define our own array equality operator so it will use our integer equality operator function "=" (L, R : Array2_T) return Boolean is begin
+      -- Array equality operator will use "=" on line 11 function "=" (L, R : Array2_T) return Boolean is
+      begin
          return (for all I in 1 ..
 3 => L (I) = R (I));
       end "=";

    begin
-      -- Use local "=" for integer comparison
+      -- Use "=" on line 11 for integer comparison
-      Put_Line (Boolean'Image (X = Y));
       Put_Line (Boolean'Image (X_A (2) = Y_A (2)));
-      -- This array comparison uses the predefined operator, so our local "=" is ignored Put_Line (Boolean'Image (X_A = Y_A));
+      -- Comparison using predefined operator: "=" on line 11 is ignored Put_Line (Boolean'Image (X_A = Y_A));
+      -- Comparison using "=" on line 16: "=" on line 11 is "composed"
-      -- This array comparison uses our operator, so our local "=" is used as well Put_Line (Boolean'Image (X_B = Y_B));
+      Put_Line (Boolean'Image (X_B = Y_B));
    end Main;